 Bio

-Max Johnk is a musician who lives and works in Fargo, North Dakota.
-A journeyman bassist with a broad tastes and professional experience, Max has enjoyed several ongoing musical associations in recent years, with artists such as Nik Gruber, Conor Lee, Jessica Vines, Pete James Johnson, Post Traumatic Funk Syndrome, Dan Brekke, Eric Martens, Tom Strait, Russ Peterson, Matthew Patnode, John DiFiore, Dave Ferreira, The Moving Parts, The Fargo-Moorhead Symphony Orchestra, and The Fargo-Moorhead Opera.
-Along with sideman work, Max performs regularly in the R&B band 6th Street Revue, and has pursued underground music in earnest with the indie rock band Wild Amphora, and the doom metal trio Benefactor.
+Max Johnk is a musician who lives and works in Minneapolis, Minnesota.
+A native of Fargo, North Dakota, Max is a journeyman bassist with broad tastes and professional experience.
+He has been lucky to maintain ongoing partnerships with artists such as Nik Gruber, Conor Lee, Jessica Vines, Paul Silbergleit, Diane Miller, Pete James Johnson, Post Traumatic Funk Syndrome, Dan Brekke, Eric Martens, Tom Strait, Russ Peterson, Haley Rydell, Matthew Patnode, John DiFiore, Dave Ferreira, The Moving Parts, The Fargo-Moorhead Symphony Orchestra, and The Fargo-Moorhead Opera, among others.

 Photo by Scott Olsen